onomondo/onomondo-softsim-cli/README.md

   Range (min … max):     2.4 ms …  24.4 ms    1000 runs
 ```

-This solustion doesn't scale well above millions of profiles, but good enough for the standard prodction line.
+This solution doesn't scale well above millions of profiles, but is good enough for the standard production line.

 ## Installing commitlint + commit hook